-All the departments, schools, centres, and interdisciplinary groups of the Institute have well equipped research laboratories and workshop facilities.
-In addition, there are a number of central facilities, which include Computer Centre, Central Library and Central Workshop.
+All the departments, schools, centres, and interdisciplinary groups of the Institute have well-equipped research laboratories and workshop facilities.
+In addition, there are several central facilities, including Computer Centre, Central Library and Central Workshop.
 The Central Library has a very large collection of books, back volumes of periodicals, standard specifications and other literature.
-The Library now has over 3 lakhs books and volumes and subscribes to over more than 1500 current journals in Science, Engineering, Humanities, and Social Sciences.
+The Library now has over 3 lakh books and volumes and subscribes to more than 1500 current journals in Science, Engineering, Humanities, and Social Sciences.